zbee/d4-always_gatehall/readme.md

 - Then it will TP you to Gatehall if was found
   - If the click fails, it will try up to 2 more times

+TODO: Change this flow to require the map already be opened (to give another way to bail out of the process, and to prevent it from triggering from chat)

 ## Compatibility